 Sunshine Adoption Center-A Letter from the Executive Director

 Ark-Valley Humane Society is in a very difficult financial position.
-The shelter is very successful by all measures of animal care (Live Release Rate over 97%, Return to Owner rate over 70%, No-Kill status and dramatically reduced Length of Stay) but in spite of that, the shelter has operated at a significant deficit for the past four years.
+The shelter is very successful by all measures of animal care (Live Release Rate over 97%, Return to Owner rate over 70%, status and dramatically reduced Length of Stay) but in spite of that, the shelter has operated at a significant deficit for the past four years.
 We have continued support from the taxpayers of Chaffee County (the mill levy) and our dedicated donors and volunteers but we have had to tap into our operating reserve to fund ongoing services and this is a trend that cannot continue.

 For the past year and a half we have had many discussions about the Sunshine Adoption Center in Poncha Springs.
 Originally opened in 2011, Sunshine served as both an impound facility for stray dogs, cat shelter and adoption center.
 The grounds and building were donated to Ark-Valley Humane Society years earlier.
 Many people worked hard to see the vision of the Sunshine facility come to fruition.
 Immediately following the opening, Sunshine addressed a significant need in the community by affording increased sheltering for stray, lost and abandoned cats.

 In the years following the opening of Sunshine, the need for the cat kennels gradually diminished in spite of increased dog and cat intakes in the county as a whole.
 This is primarily due to the increased efficiency of the Ark-Valley Humane Society staff and administration in getting animals adopted quickly and greatly reducing an animal’s length of stay with us.
 This, of course, is a good thing–animals are no longer languishing in kennels for weeks or months, but it has resulted in a sharp reduction in the need for the kennels at Sunshine.